The List of Mayhem Albums in Order of Release Date

 How many albums does Mayhem have?

-Mayhem has released six studio albums, five live albums, two EPs, five demos and singles, three compilation albums and four video albums.
+Mayhem has released seven studio albums, five live albums, two EPs, six demos and singles, three compilation albums and four video albums.

 The List of Mayhem Albums in Order of Release Date